dstoffels/TrashCollector/MVP.md

 <!-- (5 points): As a registered employee, I want all confirmed pickups to have a charge of $20 applied to the customer. -->

-(10 points): As a registered employee, I want to be able to choose a day of the week to filter by, and see all customers who gets a weekly pickup on the day selected.
-(One-time pickups do NOT need to be displayed)
+**_(10 points): As a registered employee, I want to be able to choose a day of the week to filter by, and see all customers who get a weekly pickup on the day selected._**

 (5 points): As an employee, I want to utilize an ‘employee_base.html’ parent template that includes a navbar to direct me to links for my default daily view, profile edit, and any other pages needed.